The Best Gaming Laptops

-What makes this laptop stand out is its construction, with a precision-crafted aluminum chassis measuring just 0.7-inches thin.
-It weighs under 2.3 kgs, which means carrying it around won’t be a chore.
-The thin design comes at a cost however, as this laptop is known to get pretty warm.
-Get yourself a laptop cooling pad to keep temperatures under control during long gaming sessions.
+What makes this laptop stand out is its construction with a precision-crafted aluminum chassis measuring just 0.7-inches thin.
+It weighs under 2.3 kg, though, which means carrying it around won’t be a chore.
+The thin design also comes at a cost as this laptop is known to get pretty warm so get yourself a laptop cooling pad to keep temperatures under control during long gaming sessions.

 This is our top choice if you want to enjoy 4K gaming, especially for gamers who prefer story-driven single player experiences over online, competitive multiplayer.

 - 512GB storage isn’t that much these days

 We understand that not everyone needs a premium gaming laptop, and if your goal is to enjoy most games and don’t care about the best graphics settings from AAA titles then consider the Lenovo Legion 5.
 It has a fairly standard 15.6-inch display with 1920x1080 resolution and a 144Hz refresh rate, but it’s powered by a GeForce GTX 1660Ti GPU.
 Obviously it’s not as powerful as the 20-series GPUs, but it will deliver solid performance for most games.

 Instead of an Intel processor, Lenovo opts for an AMD Ryzen 7 4800H and pairs it with 16GB of DDR-3200 RAM.
 Storage is handled with a 512MB M.2 NVMe, which will be plenty fast to cut away load times, but we do wish it had more storage considering some games are over 100GB so it’s something to consider.
 If you have monthly bandwidth caps from your ISP it may be frustrating to have to uninstall games to make room for new ones only to re-download older games at a later time.